gbitsys/AdBlocking_Mechanism/README.md

 ### Notes
 When visiting sites that are blocked we encounter time out error connection.
-Because our domain names are limited we will encounter some ad websites,
+Because our domain names are limited we will unfortunately encounter some ad websites,
 so we can add the name of website to the list to prevent connection in the future.